Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Use sendBeacon

-In SDK version 8.5.0 and above, the SDK can send events using the browser's built-in navigator.sendBeacon API.
+In SDK version 8.5.0 and higher, the SDK can send events using the browser's built-in navigator.sendBeacon API.
- Unlike standard network requests, events sent by sendBeacon are sent in the background, and are completed even if the user closes the browser or leaves the page.
+ Unlike standard network requests, sendBeacon sends events in the background, even if the user closes the browser or leaves the page.

+!!!warning

- However, because these events are sent in the background, it's not known if the event uploads to the Amplitude server, and can't be saved to retry later.
+    Because sendBeacon sends events in the background, Amplitude has no way of knowing if a send has failed, and can't try to resend the event.

 To send an event using sendBeacon, set the transport SDK option to 'beacon' in one of two ways